 The only plausible way to tabulate eliminations is to give each wrestler who took part in an elimination full credit for that feat.
 The alternative is doling out 0.125 credits to the eight people who helped eliminate Viscera in 2007.
 Sometimes this means there are more eliminations than entrants.
 Yet sometimes there are fewer because no one gets credit when a wrestler causes their own elimination, when someone no-shows or doesn’t make it to the ring.
 Neither does an illegal elimination get counted, such as Kane returning to toss CM Punk in 2014 or Giant Gonzalez appearing from nowhere to oust Undertaker in 1993.
 My numbers routinely differ from WWE’s, but it’s clear I care more about this stuff than they do and therefore am worthy of undying trust.

-And so it is we embark on this journey through 30 years of the Royal Rumble.
+And so it is we embark on this journey through 30-plus years of the Royal Rumble.
 The goal is not to determine which is the best or worst or most significant but to try to approach each on its own merits while also tracing the evolution of various standout performers throughout the years.
 From Dory Funk Jr. (born Feb.
-3, 1941) to Bo Dallas (May 25, 1990), the Rumble field includes 54 members of the WWE Hall of Fame and 37 wrestlers who are no longer alive.
-Add up their individual performances and there’s more than 168 hours of match time and 955 eliminations.
-Some 61 different wrestlers have made a final four but only 23 have had a hand raised in victory.
+3, 1941) to Liv Morgan (June 8, 1994), the Rumble field includes 69 members of the WWE Hall of Fame and 43 wrestlers who are no longer alive.
+Add up their individual performances and there’s almost 195 hours of match time and 1,102 eliminations.
+Some 68 different wrestlers have made a final four but only 25 have had a hand raised in victory.